 - overhaul the community sentencing framework to ensure each order contains a punitive element, while allowing sentencing to be deferred for restorative activities to take place

 - establish Deferred Prosecution Agreements as a new tool to tackle economic crime

 - amend the Proceeds of Crime Act 2002

 - provide additional safeguards in the UK’s extradition arrangements

-Part three of the Crime and Courts Act will, amongst other things:
+Part 3 of the Crime and Courts Act will, among other things:

 - remove the full appeal right for family visa visit cases and in-country appeal rights from individuals excluded from the UK by the Home Secretary

 - remove an appellant’s in-country right of appeal where the Secretary of State certifies that removal of an appellant prior to an appeal against the making of a deportation order being exhausted would not breach the UK’s obligations under the ECHR

 - strengthen the powers of immigration officers to tackle serious and organised immigration-related crime